jkolden/otbi-chatbot/README.md

 At this point the user can navigate to the Submit and Monitor Requests page of their instance and track the ESS Job Id's for the transfer.

 ### Emailing Briefing Book
 This interaction allows the user lauch an OTBI "agent" that emails a package of documents to a list of users.
 The OTBI agent is included in this folder and should be uploaded to each instance prior to the demo (if the user wishes to demo this interaction).
+The package is included in the repo with the name `My Briefing Book Agent.catalog` and it should be unarchived as user BIADMIN in the folder directory `Shared Folders/Custom` of the SE's cloud instance.

-#### Sample utterances for budget transfer:
+#### Sample utterances for briefing book:
-- User: Transfer budget from salaries to cleaning
+- Email briefing book to my colleagues
-  Bot: How much do you want to transfer
+- Email these reports to my team
-  User: 9,000 [spoken: nine thousand]
+- Send these reports to my team

-#### Sample response for budget transfer:
+#### Sample response for briefing book:
-- Ok, I've initiated that budget transfer to ucf3-ectz.
-The transfer will be finalized when the budget manager submits the Validate and Upload  Budgets process.
+- Ok, the reports have been sent.

-At this point the user can navigate to the Submit and Monitor Requests page of their instance and track the ESS Job Id's for the transfer.
+At this point the user can navigate to email client for casey.brown to retrieve the emailed package of reports.